j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 * Application shortcuts are removed, leading to inability to launch common and LOB applications via Start Menu / Taskbar / Desktop.
 * When such impaired shortcut is clicked, an end user is presented with an error dialog that the item cannot be open/ application cannot be found.
 * Application icons on Taskbar are replaced with a placeholder icon – indicating that the shortcut is no longer valid.
-* In File Explorer, impacted shortcut files may be removed.
+* In File Explorer, impacted shortcut files / quick access links may be removed.
 * Initial reports indicate that file types other than .lnk can be impacted.
 So far, the top observed non .lnk file extensions are library-ms, temp, cs, ps1, and url.
 Support channels are actively monitored to assess any additional impact.
 >>